-- Design #425 – My free cake topper design SVG/PDF/DXF files will be available in my free resource library beginning November 3, 2022 (get the password by filling out the form at the bottom of this page) or get early access to the design files by getting a VIP Pass to Maker Academy Weekend
+- Design #425 – My free cake topper design SVG/PDF/DXF files are available in my free resource library (get the password by filling out the form at the bottom of this page)

 How to Make Your Own Custom Cake Toppers

-The detailed step-by-step assembly video on how to create a custom cake toppers will be available to watch for free for 24 hours during Maker Academy Weekend, held online November 3-6, 2022.
-Get your free ticket to this fun maker event here!
-If you can’t wait until then, learn how to get early access to the Maker Academy Weekend videos, printable handbooks, and design files with a VIP pass below:
+The detailed step-by-step assembly video on how to create a custom cake toppers debuted during Maker Academy Weekend 2022, held online November 3-6, 2022.
+Get an on-demand pass to watch all 20+ workshops, each with a printable handbook, transcript, audio files, design files, and support with a VIP pass below:

 I also included extra designs with this DIY cake topper tutorial that don’t include any text so you truly personalize them for any occasion.
 Like most of my projects, you can customize these custom cake toppers to your heart’s desire!
 There’s lots of cake topper layers to play with and personalize.

 Answers to Your Questions About How to Make Custom Cake Toppers

 Q: Where is your step-by-step process tutorial for this project?